“When employers are looking at job candidate, work experience is one of the things they look for.”

 4. Become an Independent Learner

 Unless your internship is completely within your comfort zone, you will likely be challenged by the tasks you are assigned.
 Most likely, you will have to learn new skills and study new topics… without classroom instruction.
-Internships can be very time consuming while also attending college, to have a more flexible schedule consider Saint Joseph University Online.
+Internships can be very time consuming while also attending college.
+To learn more about having a more flexible schedule, click here.

 This experience – while it may be difficult – will help you become autodidactic, or self-taught.
 Instead of listening to lectures and talking with professors, you will need to learn through your own reading and online research.

 Once gained, this skill will help you succeed better in school, work, and even life!

 5. Test Your Target Career Field